-Services that are covered for you What you must pay when you get these services (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Prior authorization may be required.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Diabetes self-management training, diabetic services and supplies Deductible applies.
-For all people who have diabetes (insulin and non-insulin users).
-Covered services include: \$0 copay for each Medicare- covered service.
-Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Services that are covered for you What you must pay when you get these services Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+Diabetes self-management training, diabetic Deductible applies. services and supplies \$0 copay for each Medicare- covered service.
+For all people who have diabetes (insulin and non- insulin users).
+Covered services include: • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 Prior Authorization may be required. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Deductible applies. \$0 copay for each Medicare-covered service.
-Prior Authorization may be required.
-Diabetes self-management training is covered under certain conditions.
-Deductible applies. \$0 copay for each Medicare-covered service.
+Deductible applies. \$0 copay for each Medicare- covered service.
+Prior Authorization may be required. • Diabetes self-management training is covered under certain conditions.
+Deductible applies. \$0 copay for each Medicare- covered service.